Kärt Tomingas: Educator

-Personal life
+Personal life and death

-Kärt Tomingas was in relationship with singer and musician Aare Jaama from 1987 until 1991.
-They couple share a daughter, Meri-Kris.
-Tomingas has been in a long-term relationship with architect Ülar Mark for many years.
-The couple have a daughter, Roberta and currently live in Lääne-Viru County.
+Tomingas was in relationship with singer and musician Aare Jaama from 1987 until 1991.
+The couple had a daughter, Meri-Kris.
+Tomingas had been in a long-term relationship with architect Ülar Mark for many years.
+The couple have a daughter, Roberta and lived in Tallinn, with a summer home in Natturi.

 In 2009, Tomingas authored a book, Sinisilmselt.
 Lood ja laulud, published by Menu Kirjastus.
 The book was written with the idea to give readers the opportunity to learn more about Tomingas and the meaning of many of her songs, as well as sharing thoughts on life, nature, and childhood trauma.

+Tomingas died of an undisclosed illness on 31 January 2025, at the age of 57.